 In general, the majority of colleges that states attend, and lead are known as inclusive colleges.
 Under an inclusive college, there are no differences for the group-wide supervisor and other college members regarding participation in college work or access to information.
 More specifically, under this approach, the college would not use sub-colleges (e.g., regional colleges) or topical colleges where only certain members are invited to participate.
 This approach does not preclude the use of joint examinations between jurisdictions where two or more jurisdictions believe that they have a similar issue that applies to their legal entities.
 Other approaches can include a tiered approach, where there may be a US regional college, or a European college, or some other regional, with a separate world college.
 In these situations, the group-wide supervisor may be expected to attend each of these, or at least that has become the practice.
 Consequently, this may be more demanding.
 Finally, in some cases there may be core colleges that only involve the college members most significant to the business of the group.
 These may be useful in targeting discussions but may also create additional work for communicating the results back to other members of the world college.
 States should also be careful to consider the ramifications of these types of approaches on the existing information sharing agreements, as they may require additional more inclusive agreements if jurisdictions carry that opinion.

-Minimum College Expectations (For U.S. States Determined to Be the Group-Wide Supervisor)
+College Expectations - As the Group-Wide Supervisor

 College Requirements for U.S. States Determined to be the Group-Wide Supervisor

-The following sets forth a minimum set of regulatory procedures to be used by U.S. lead states when leading a Supervisory College.
-Many of these items are further discussed in prior parts of this document but some are not and require additional judgment.
+The following sets forth examples of regulatory procedures to be used by U.S. lead states when leading a Supervisory College.
+States that act as group-wide supervisors are encouraged to develop additional internal processes for meeting planning and logistics to supplement these procedures.

 Initial College Procedures (most likely not applicable after first college meeting)